Cayla Barnes: Junior national team

-Barnes participated in the 2015, 2016, and 2017 IIHF Women's World U18 Championship, being named Best Defender of the tournament in both 2016 and 2017.
+Barnes represented the United States at the 2015, 2016, and 2017 IIHF Women's World U18 Championship, becoming the first player in history to win three consecutive gold medals at the tournament.
+She was named Best Defender of the tournament in both 2016 and 2017, and served as team captain in 2017.
+In 15 total games across the three tournaments, Barnes recorded three goals and nine assists for 12 points.
 She also participated in the 2017 U.S. Women's Residency Program.